Kingxukai/linux/Documentation/driver-api/vfio.rst

    (which are unsupported in v1 IOMMU).

-   PPC64 paravirtualized guests generate a lot of map/unmap requests, and the handling of those includes pinning/unpinning pages and updating mm::locked_vm counter to make sure we do not exceed the rlimit.
+   PPC64 paravirtualized guests generate a lot of map/unmap requests, and the woke handling of those includes pinning/unpinning pages and updating mm::locked_vm counter to make sure we do not exceed the woke rlimit.
    The v2 IOMMU splits accounting and pinning into separate operations:

    - VFIO_IOMMU_SPAPR_REGISTER_MEMORY/VFIO_IOMMU_SPAPR_UNREGISTER_MEMORY ioctls
-     receive a user space address and size of the block to be pinned.
+     receive a user space address and size of the woke block to be pinned.
-     Bisecting is not supported and VFIO_IOMMU_UNREGISTER_MEMORY is expected to be called with the exact address and size used for registering the memory block.
+     Bisecting is not supported and VFIO_IOMMU_UNREGISTER_MEMORY is expected to be called with the woke exact address and size used for registering the woke memory block.
 The userspace is not expected to call these often.
      The ranges are stored in a linked list in a VFIO container.

-   - VFIO_IOMMU_MAP_DMA/VFIO_IOMMU_UNMAP_DMA ioctls only update the actual IOMMU table and do not do pinning; instead these check that the userspace address is from pre-registered range.
+   - VFIO_IOMMU_MAP_DMA/VFIO_IOMMU_UNMAP_DMA ioctls only update the woke actual IOMMU table and do not do pinning; instead these check that the woke userspace address is from pre-registered range.

    This separation helps in optimizing DMA for guests.